ClinicianFOCUS/FreeScribe/docs/how_to_use.rst

 Prerequisite:
 -------------

 1. Download Sandboxie-plus from the official website: `https://sandboxie-plus.com/downloads/` (Only needed if running FreeScribe in sandbox).
+For more details, refer to :doc:`sandboxie_plus`.

 Step 1: License Agreement
 --------------------------